 THE HUMAN RIGHTS COUNCIL’S SPECIAL PROCEDURES

 The United Nations (UN) Human Rights Council serves several functions, one of which is to promote and monitor human rights worldwide through the establishment of special procedures.
-Special procedures are individual independent human rights experts, or groups of such experts, who report and advise on human rights issues.
-They are called by many names, including Special Rapporteurs, Special Representatives, Working Groups, and Independent Experts.
+Special procedures are independent human rights experts who work individually or in groups to report and advise on human rights issues.
+They are referred to by many titles, including Special Rapporteurs, Special Representatives, Working Groups, and Independent Experts.

 Special procedures have either thematic or country-specific mandates.
-As of June 2015, the Human Rights Council oversees 41 thematic mandates and 14 country-specific mandates.
-The combined work of the special rapporteurs is broad enough to encompass civil, political, economic, social, and cultural rights.
+As of October 2022, the Human Rights Council oversees 45 thematic special procedure mandates and 13 country-specific special procedure mandates.
+The combined work of the special procedures encompass civil, political, economic, social, cultural, and environmental rights.

-Special procedures mandate holders serve in their personal capacities, meaning they are not UN staff, are not paid a salary for their work, and do not represent their countries of citizenship.
+Special procedures mandate holders serve in their personal capacities, meaning they do not represent their countries of citizenship.
 Each mandate holder may serve for a maximum of six years.
 This independent status is intended to allow these experts to carry out their functions with impartiality.